 SM233 SPORT FINANCE AND SALES (4).
 An analysis of financial, sales and economic concepts applied to sport environments.
 Sport enterprises will be viewed as economic systems which must respond to changes in supply, demand, and market trends.
 Fundraising for various constituencies will also be explored.
 Prerequisite: SM230.

-SM235 SPORT MARKETING AND COMMUNICATIONS (4).
-An introduction to the exciting field of sports marketing and communications and its role in society.
-The subject includes: marketing through sport sponsorships, endorsements, naming rights, licensing, sport media and communications, marketing communications and management, marketing of sports segmentation, distribution product decisions, pricing, promotion and emerging issues in sports marketing.
+SM235 SPORT MARKETING (4).
+An introduction to the exciting field of sports marketing and its role in society.
+The subject includes: marketing through sport sponsorships, endorsements, naming rights, licensing, marketing and management, marketing of sports segmentation, distribution product decisions, pricing, promotion and emerging issues in sports marketing.
 Prerequisite: SM230.

-SM333 MORAL AND ETHICAL REASONING IN SPORT (2).
+MORAL AND ETHICAL REASONING IN SPORT (2).
 This course will provide philosophic theory that has proven effective in the ethical and moral development of athletes.
-Strategies will be presented to aid the students in the development of a consistent value system based on justice, responsibility,and beneficence.
-Prerequisite: SM230.
+Strategies will be presented to aid the students in the development of a consistent value system based on justice, responsibility, and beneficence.
+Prerequisite: SM230, Junior or Senior standing.

 SM387 SPORTS EVENT PRACTICUM (2).
 This course is designed to examine aspects related to the Super Bowl/College Football Playoff/other travel site.
 Students will have the changed to experience Super Bowl/College Football week, the NFL/CFP Experience (interactive theme park) and game-day from behind the scenes.
 Students will have the change to gain an understanding of what it takes to plan, organize, and execute a true sports mega-event.
 Primary areas of study include event management, organizational structure, operations and public relations.
 May be repeated four times for credit.
 Prerequisite: SM230.

 SM430 FACILITY AND EVENT MANAGEMENT (4).
 Provides the requisite knowledge to become an event and facility manager.
 Preparation for becoming an effective manager of the unique environment specific to the athletic arena.
-Student will also be required to preform field experience in event management.
+Student will also be 253 required to perform field experience in event management.
 Prerequisite: SM230.